Louise of Mecklenburg-Güstrow: Early life

-Louise was born in Güstrow in the family of Duke Gustav Adolph of Mecklenburg-Güstrow and Duchess Magdalena Sibylla of Holstein-Gottorp as a great-great-granddaughter of Frederick II of Denmark.
+Louise was born in Güstrow on 28 August 1667 in the family of Duke Gustav Adolph of Mecklenburg-Güstrow and Duchess Magdalena Sibylla of Holstein-Gottorp as a great-great-granddaughter of Frederick II of Denmark.
 Louise grew up into a tiny court characterized by pietistic feelings and rigid religiosity, led by her father, who wrote religious songs in pietistic spirit.

 In 1695, Louise was selected by Crown Prince Frederick as his bride.
 When it was deemed time for Frederick to marry and provide and heir to the throne, he was sent to a journey to Germany to choose a bride from some of the Protestant Princely houses.
 When he reached Güstrow, he chose Louise because of her beauty, and his choice was wholeheartedly accepted as suitable from both the Danish royal house as well as from her family.
 He reportedly also expected her to accept any potential adultery from his side without protests.

 Crown Princess

 On 5 December 1695, Louise married Crown Prince Frederik in Güstrow followed by their formal entry in to Copenhagen.
 Initially, the marriage was described as happy; Louise reciprocated Frederick's attraction, and the French ambassador noted: "The crown princess loves her spouse intensely, and he lives with her in complete bliss".
-Their children who reached maturity were King Christian VI of Denmark and Princess Charlotte Amalie of Denmark.
+Only two of their five children survived to adulthood: King Christian VI of Denmark and Princess Charlotte Amalie of Denmark.

 Queen

-At the death of Christian V on 25 August 1699, the couple became King and Queen of Denmark-Norway.
+At the death of Christian V on 25 August 1699, the couple became King and Queen of Denmark and Norway.
 They were crowned on 15 April 1700 in the Chapel of Frederiksborg Palace.
 In parallel, Frederick's infatuation with Louise had passed, and he involved himself in a number of public affairs, notably with Elisabeth Helene von Vieregg (1699-1704), Charlotte Helene von Schindel (1704-11) and Anna Sophie Reventlow (1712–21).
 Frederick even entered two morganatic marriages; in 1703, he committed bigamy with his mistress Elisabeth Helene von Vieregg, and in 1712 with Anna Sophie Reventlow.
-The day after Queen Louise's funeral, Frederick IV married Anna Sophie Reventlow again, and less than two months later he had her crowned.
+The day after Queen Louise's funeral, Frederick IV married Anna Sophie Reventlow again, and less than two months later, he had her crowned.

 Unlike Frederick IV, she never gained popularity with the population.
 Louise figured in her role as queen at official ceremonies, but was otherwise ignored at court, and her isolated and quiet life has made her less known in history.
 The official mistresses and wives by bigamy of the king were given their own titles, residences and courts, and their houses were frequented by the king and thereby by the nobility, while Queen Louise was ignored and deprived of her role as the female center in court life which her rank would otherwise have entitled her.
 Her social isolation became particularly severe after the king's second bigamy with Anna Sophie Reventlow in 1712, and during her last nine years her life was described as a shadow, while she only appeared at the king's side in official ceremonies where the presence of the queen was demanded by etiquette.